Schengen Visa for Indian Passport Holders and Citizens

 You need to be aware of the right embassy or consulate to visit in the country in order to apply for your Schengen visa in India.
 There are two options for the right consulate for the exercise.
 These are;

-- The embassy of the country that you wish to make the initial or the first entry into the Schengen visa area.
-This is the country in which you will step into first.
+- The embassy of the country where you wish to make the initial or the first entry into the Schengen visa area.
+This is the country in which you will step first.

 - The embassy of the country in which you plan to spend the greatest time of your travel.
 This is the embassy of the country where your main purpose of travel will be.